reima-ecom/unifaun-shopify/README.md

 - Able to create the shipment with customs information.
 - Able to add many customs information lines for one product (e.g. in the case of bundled products).

+It is recommended to install this worker as a webhook receiver for the `Order fulfillment` event.
+In this case **shipments will be created in Unifaun when orders are marked as `fulfilled`**.

 ## Usage

 HS (customs) codes for the products included in the order are configured using tags.
 Add HS codes by adding one or many tags in the following format: